ISLAND FARM

 2nd November 1944

-The Americans weren't there long before they departed for the invasion and once again the camp was empty, but this time it wasn't for long.
+The Americans weren't at Island Farm for very long before they departed for the Normandy invasion and once again the camp was empty, but this time it wasn't for as long.
 Soon large scores of German prisoners were being taken and accommodation needed to be found to house them.
 Island Farm was thought to be suitable and was given the name of Camp 198.

 The Vanquished.
 A seemingly endless column of German prisoners are marched under guard